ZhuorenLi/ZhuorenLi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Greetings!
 I am Zhuoren Li.
 I'm a Ph.D. at Tongji University, affiliated with the Institute of Intelligent Vehicles(TJIIV). , I'm directly pursuing the Ph.D. degree under the supervision of [Prof. Lu Xiong](https://auto.tongji.edu.cn/info/1153/6446.htm) after obtaining my bachelor's degree in Engineering Mechanics from Tongji University.
 I also have the privilege of working with [Prof. Jia Hu](https://scholar.google.com.hk/citations?user=a34GvQoAAAAJ).
-From 2020 to now, I am the Student Director of the Decision and Control Research Group, including 7 Ph.D. students and 13 graduated students.
-I has been leading research on safe reinforcement learning, motion planning in unstructured environments, and tracking control, as well as more than 7 projects from the government and industry.
 {style="text-align: justify;"}